-The window of time for appealing an IRS is very short.
-You must initiate the appeal within 7 days of receiving the suspension in order to be heard by SafeRoads Alberta.
+The window of time for filing an IRS review is very short.
+You must initiate the review within 7 days of receiving the suspension in order to be heard by SafeRoads Alberta.

 SafeRoads is the adjudicative branch of Alberta Transportation and resolves appeals within 30 days.
-The process for appealing an administrative license suspension is outlined on the back of your notice of administrative penalty and on the SafeRoads website.
+The process for applying for a review is outlined on the back of your notice of administrative penalty and on the SafeRoads website.

 There are several critical steps in this process:

-- Log in to the Administrative Penalty Information System (APIS)
+- Log in to the Saferoads online portal

-The APIS is an online portal which allows suspended drivers to pay fines, access their disclosure, schedule a review of their suspension, and upload documents.
+The online portal allows suspended drivers to pay fines, access their disclosure, schedule a review of their suspension, and upload documents.
 You can access the portal on the SafeRoads website or click here.
 In order to find your matter, you will need to input your: